leonard-soft/Infotep_practice/README.md

 <ul>
   <li> Download the toolkit to run php code, you can use <a href="https://www.apachefriends.org/download.html">XAMPP</a>, <a href="https://www.appserv.org/en/">appServ</a> or any other php toolkit.</li>
-  <li>The next step is to install the tool packages, for this you can find a tutorial to install them by clicking the following links:</li>
+  <li>The next step is to install the tool packages, for this you can find a tutorial to install them by clicking the following links, <a href="https://www.youtube.com/watch?v=xXkKeojOb1A">installation for xampp</a>, <a href="https://www.youtube.com/watch?v=-XmLkzbnx1Q">installation for appServ</a> </li>
 </ul>